kevindelord/DKDBManager/README.md

 This tutoriel will explain how to use the pod through a basic fake project having XY as prefix.
 The data model consists on 3 classes: Plane, Pilot and Passenger.

+## Documentation

+The complete documentation is available on [CocoaDocs](http://cocoadocs.org/docsets/DKDBManager).

 ## Installation

 DKDBManager is available through [CocoaPods](http://cocoapods.org).
 To install